 - A driver is convicted of a drug related violation.

 - A DMV hearing determines a driver refused a drug or sobriety test.

-This assessment comes as a big surprise to many people.
-We often see drivers that plead guilty to a speeding ticket 86mph in a 65mph zone or similar, be surprised by the DMV assessment.
-Speeding 21 miles an hour over the speed limit is 6 points will cause the assessment.
 The New York DMV will impose the assessment regardless of where the driver is licensed.
-Be it in New York, Ohio, or Ontario the DMV will send the bill and suspend New York driving privileges if it goes unpaid.
+Be it in New York, Ohio, or Ontario, the DMV will send the bill and suspend your New York driving privileges if it goes unpaid.